allegroai/clearml-docs/docs/getting_started/ds/best_practices.md

   - You should continue coding while experiments are being executed without interrupting them.
   - Stop optimizing your code because your machine struggles, and run it on a beefier machine (cloud / on-prem).

 Visualization and comparisons dashboards keep your sanity at bay!
-In this stage we usually have a docker container with all the binaries that we need.
+In this stage you usually have a docker container with all the binaries that you need.
 - [ClearML SDK](../../clearml_sdk/clearml_sdk.md) ensures that all the metrics, parameters and Models are automatically logged and can later be accessed, [compared](../../webapp/webapp_exp_comparing.md) and [tracked](../../webapp/webapp_exp_track_visual.md).
 - [ClearML Agent](../../clearml_agent.md) does the heavy lifting.
 It reproduces the execution environment, clones your code,